The Register

 The DPIA Workshop

-Three risks are now named and plotted on the 5×5 matrix:
+Three risks now sit on the 5×5 matrix:

-- Risk 1: False negatives leading to delayed emergency care.
-Priya's model has a 2.3% FN rate overall.
+- Risk 1: False negatives delaying emergency care.
+Overall FN rate 2.3%.

 - Risk 2: Differential accuracy.
-The validation set is 78% white British.
-The ethnicity breakdown of the live population is 62% white British.
-A fairness audit has not yet been run.
+Validation set 78% white British; live population 62%.
+No fairness audit yet.

-- Risk 3: No opt-out route.
-Users currently cannot use Pulse with the AI triage disabled.
-Art 22(3) requires the right to contest and express view, with human intervention available on request.
+- Risk 3: No opt-out.
+Pulse can't be used with AI triage disabled.
+Art 22(3) requires the right to contest, express view, and get human intervention on request.

 Mitigations — Select per Risk Row